The day Moi’s ‘rungu’ broke and the chaos that followed

 - Moi's rungu broke he preparing to leave Los Angeles for Melbourne, Australia and there was no way he was to appear in public without his mark of authority.

 - Moi’s press secretary Lee Njiru, who was with the president during the incident, says calls were made to State House, Nairobi for a new baton to be flown to Australia.

-Retired President Daniel arap Moi, like his predecessor Mzee Jomo Kenyatta, had a mark of authority that he carried with him wherever he went.
+The late former President Daniel arap Moi, like his predecessor Mzee Jomo Kenyatta, had a mark of authority that he carried with him wherever he went.